thenexthub/Codira/docs/ErrorHandlingRationale.md

 -   The most common pattern is a `BOOL` result, where a false value means an error occurred.
 This seems unambiguous.

-    Swift should import these methods as if they'd returned `Void`.
+    Codira should import these methods as if they'd returned `Void`.

 -   Also common is a pointer result, where a `nil` result usually means an error occurred.